-What is EHR downtime?
+What is EHR Downtime?

-When it comes to downtime in healthcare, the most significant instances are those referred to as electronic health record downtime (EHR).
+When it comes to downtimes in healthcare, the most significant instances are those referred to as electronic health record downtime (EHR).
 This refers to any period in which an EHR system is either partially or fully unavailable.
 Not only is this disruptive to day-to-day operational flow, but it also poses risks to patient reporting.
 Believe it or not, most hospitals are not adequately prepared for such a situation.

 In late 2020, several U.S. hospitals, health systems, and other providers were attacked by ransomware, now being investigated by the FBI, called Ryuk.
 At its earliest point of attack, three systems went into EHR downtime, including the University of Vermont Health Network, New York-based St. Lawrence Health System, and Sky Lakes Medical Center in Oregon.
 Access to programs like MyChart Patient Portal went down, meaning patients and providers could not access results.
 In some cases, elective procedures had to be postponed.
 IT departments reacted by disconnecting all impacted systems to avoid further damage.
 This example demonstrates how a cyberattack can severely impact healthcare organizations that are not prepared for this scenario.